OmarRamoun/OmarRamoun/README.md

 ## Interests

-- Interested in C++ & Python.
-Recent focus on full stack.
 - Currently learning Microprocessor Design & Programming.
 - Reading more about Computer History, History of C, Dennis Ritchie.
 - With 8+ years of computer science and technology education.